Genivia/ugrep/README.md

                   $ ugrep --pager -UXo '\xa3[\x00-\xff]{2}\xa3[\x00-\xff]' a.out

-           Hexdump an entire file in color:
+           Hexdump an entire file:

-                  $ ugrep --color -X '' a.out
+                  $ ugrep -X '' a.out

            List all files that are not ignored by one or more `.gitignore':